 Place the rice and water in a medium sized saucepan and bring to a boil.

-Reduce heat, cover and cook for 15 minutes.
-Set aside.
+Reduce heat, cover, and cook for 15 minutes.
+Puree using an immersion blender and set aside.

 While the rice is simmering, select a large frying pan and saute the onions with olive oil over medium heat for about 10 minutes.